General Data Protection Regulation

 Personal Data

-Consumer data is at the heart of the GDPR.
-The European Commission defines it as any information about an identifiable living individual.
-This can include cookie IDs, customer numbers, IP addresses, and device IDs.
-Many networks and platforms capture these identifiers as part of their standard tracking and retargeting efforts.
+Consumers' personal data sits at the heart of the GDPR.
+It is defined as any information related to an identified or identifiable living individual.
+This can be, for example, cookie IDs, customer numbers, IP addresses, and device IDs.
+These are identifiers that many networks and platforms capture as part of their standard tracking and retargeting efforts.

-Advertisers using tracking must ensure they are legally compliant with the regulation.
+Advertisers using tracking have an obligation to ensure they are legally compliant with the regulation.

-Businesses require a legal basis to process personal data.
-Six legal bases are available.
-Consent and legitimate interest are the two most used in the digital advertising sector.
+Businesses require a lawful basis to process personal data.
+Six lawful bases are available.
+In the digital advertising sector, the two most used are consent and legitimate interest.

 Legitimate interest is distinct from consent.
-According to the Information Commissioner’s Office (ICO):
+According to the Information Commissioner's Office (ICO), which is the UK's supervisory authority for the GDPR:

-Should a business choose a legitimate interest, it must be confident in demonstrating this as an appropriate legal basis.
+Should a business choose a legitimate interest, it must be confident in demonstrating this as an appropriate lawful basis.

 Where consent is considered necessary, the ICO states: